 This course is weighted as a 4.5 quality point course in terms of Grade Point Average (GPA).
 The first semester includes the study of equations, inequalities, relations, functions, systems of equations, polynomials, irrational numbers, complex numbers, and conic sections.
 The second semester of this course includes the study of higher degree polynomials, rational and exponential functions, and statistics and probability.
 Appropriate technologies such as calculators, videos, and computers will also be utilized.
-Near the end of the school year, students will take the Algebra II SOL test.
+Students will take the Algebra II SOL test.

-Science Principles of Science 8
+Principles of Science 8 Course: 983XY